wkhere/webassembly/README.md

 This results in a deeply nested list (aka [iolist]) which you can flatten or better send to the socket as it is (via [Plug] & [Cowboy] for example).

+Please note this is experimental - esp. the use of `elements`/`pick` for unrolling the loops can change in the future.

 Loosely inspired by [Markaby].